code-nerd-llc/phonetic-bot-lab/README.md

 ### Usage

 Project should run as is (no configuration needed).
 To run the project, open the project in Visual Studio/VSCode/Rider and press F5.
 This will start the bot.
 Run Bot Emulator locally, click on Open Bot button and enter the URL of the bot (usually `http://localhost:3978/api/messages`).
-Bot should now be running and you can interact with it.
+Bot should now be running, and you can interact with it.

 ### Deployment